OpenHD/OpenHD-ImageBuilder/README.md

 The core concept (and some code) was taken from [pi-gen](https://github.com/RPi-Distro/pi-gen), the Raspbian image generator.
 Whenever we make a EZ-Wifibroadcast image, we basically perform several steps in order:

-- Download the Raspbian lite image
+- Download the base SD image (Raspbian Lite or FriendlyArm Debian)
 - Increase the size of the partition
 - Download, patch and compile the Linux kernel
 - Update the image with the patched kernel
 - Update the image with several apt-get packages
-- Copy the EZ-Wifibroadcast code onto the image and compile
+- Copy the Open.HD code onto the image and compile
 - Copy several configuration files
 - Cleanup